For each array

 configuration is complete on the drives, the system may try to initialize

 (format) the new RAID array.
-When this happens, the current initialization
+In this event, the current initialization progress

 You can check